33 Things to Do in Minneapolis in Winter (2024)

 There are LED-lit sculptures, walkways, slides, and more to explore, making it one of the best things to do in Minneapolis in winter.

-This amazing one-of-a-kind experience opens up depending on the weather conditions but typically is open for a few months in winter.
+This amazing one-of-a-kind experience opens up depending on the weather conditions but typically is open for a few months starting in January.

 6. Play Pond Hockey on Lake Nokomis